Temporary Auto Insurance: Everything You Need To Know

-To be a responsible and legal driver you need to buy short term auto insurance plans during any lapse in standard coverage.
+To be a responsible and legal driver, you need to buy a short-term auto insurance plan during any lapse in standard coverage.
+It’s just as important to find affordable car insurance that fits your needs.

 Temporary auto insurance coverage is an important coverage option that many people may not know about.
 This page will answer all of the questions you may have about how to get temporary insurance so you can make an informed coverage decision.